 \subsection{Parametrizing by the curvature}

 Algorithm~\ref{algo:simple-greedy} has similarities with the greedy approximation algorithm for the 0,1 knapsack problem.
-In fact, the only difference is that the greedy algorithm for the 0,1 knapsack problem selects items based on their \emph{density} values, where the density of an item is defined as the ratio of its reward and its cost, whereas Algorithm~\ref{algo:simple-greedy} is based on the replication test scores.
-We mentioned in Section~\ref{sec:score} that when the value function $g$ is the linear total production function, the replication test score of an item is (roughly) proportional to its density.
+In fact, the only difference is that the greedy algorithm for the 0,1 knapsack problem selects items based on their \emph{density} values, where the density of an item is defined as the ratio of its reward and its cost, whereas Algorithm~\ref{algo:simple-greedy} is based on using replication test scores.
+We mentioned in Section~\ref{sec:score} that when the valuation function $f$ is the linear total production function, the replication test score of an item is (roughly) proportional to its density.
 It is folklore that the greedy algorithm for the 0,1 knapsack problem achieves $1/2$-factor approximation; see~\citep{knapsack-01}.
-Although we already have Theorems~\ref{thm:constant1} and~\ref{thm:constant2} providing constant approximation guarantees on Algorithm~\ref{algo:simple-greedy} for broad classes of submodular functions, there is still a gap between their guaranteed factors and $1/2$.
+Although we already have Theorems~\ref{thm:constant1} and~\ref{thm:constant2} providing constant-factor approximation guarantees for Algorithm~\ref{algo:simple-greedy}, there is still a gap between their guaranteed factors and $1/2$.
 Since Algorithm~\ref{algo:simple-greedy} works similarly as the greedy approximation algorithm for the 0,1 knapsack problem, it is natural to ask whether Algorithm~\ref{algo:simple-greedy} achieves a better performance guarantee for the (stochastic) 0,1 knapsack problem.